What The Hell Is Blockchain And How Does It Works? (Simplified)

-Let’s take an example of Google spreadsheet or MS Excel (Windows).
-This spreadsheet is shared among different networks of computer, where everyone has copy of it.
-The spreadsheet contains information of the transactions committed by real people.
+Let’s take an example of a Google spreadsheet or MS Excel (Windows).
+This spreadsheet is shared among different networks of computers, where everyone has a copy of it.
+The spreadsheet contains information about the transactions committed by real people.

 Anyone can access that spreadsheet but no one can edit it.